plancomps/CBS-beta/CBS-beta/Downloads.md

 - TOC
 {:toc}

+Clone or download a zip of the current [plancomps project site on Github].

 Browsing specification pages offline
 ------------------------------------

-1. Clone or download a zip of the current [plancomps project site on Github], or download a [zip of a recent snapshot].

-2. The start web page for a language `L` is:
+1. The start web page for a language `L` is:

     ```
     Languages-beta/L/L-cbs/L/L-Start/index.html